-Sweat With Kayla is the perfect moniker for 25-year-old fitness queen Kayla Itsines’s smartphone app.
-Launched last year as a follow-up to her famous 12-week bikini-body guides, the app serves subscribers intense 28-minute circuit workouts that make every muscle in your body ache the next day.
+Sweat is the perfect moniker for the smartphone app fitness queen Kayla Itsines cofounded.
+Launched as a follow-up to her famous 12-week bikini-body guides, the app serves subscribers intense 28-minute circuit workouts that make every muscle in your body ache (in a good way!) the next day.
 There are also stretch routines, recipes, healthy grocery shopping lists—and yes, you can expect sweat (and a lot of it).

-For the uninitiated, Itsines is a personal trainer turned Instagram fitness sensation with a dedicated community of 5.8 million followers and a mind-blowing net worth in the neighborhood of $46 million AUD (that’s around $33.5 million in the U.S.).
+For the uninitiated, Itsines is a personal trainer turned Instagram fitness sensation with a dedicated community of over 13 million followers and a mind-blowing net worth upwards of $200 million dollars.
 Her ’gram is filled with impressive before-and-after photos featuring the women who follow her workout guides.